Preserving Zucchini in the Freezer

 Next, pack it tightly, roll the bag to get out any excess air, and then seal the bag shut.

 Now just toss the zucchini in the freezer!
-Or better yet, we always use our vacuum sealer it and throw it in the deep freezer for maximum freshness and storage life!
-If you don’t have a vaccum sealer, I highly recommend it!
+Or better yet, we always use our vacuum sealer and throw it in the deep freezer for maximum freshness and storage life!
+If you don’t have a vacuum sealer, I highly recommend it!

 Now you have got preserved zucchini!
 Wasn’t that easy?

-Now you can just take the preserved, grated zucchini out of the freezer and defrost it anytime you want to make zucchini bread, zucchini muffins, quiche or an omelette with zucchini in it, or whatever marvelous zucchini creation!
+Now you can just take the preserved, grated zucchini out of the freezer and defrost it anytime you want to make zucchini bread, zucchini muffins, quiche, or an omelet with zucchini in it, or whatever marvelous zucchini creation!

 (When you defrost it there will be a little bit of water in the bag.
 Just drain the zucchini in a colander prior to use.
 Voila!
 You can be using fresh zucchini in January… pretty sweet, huh?)